gorodulin/method_arguments/README.md

       end
       ```

-      This is due to security reasons.
-One should not cast unknown arbitrary arguments to instance variables.
+      Casting unknown arbitrary arguments to instance variables is not recommended for security reasons.

   2. The method does not support argument forwarding: